 A head-on crash occurs when one vehicle strikes the front of another vehicle.
 With cars, this often occurs when one vehicle crosses over to opposing lanes of traffic.
 This could happen as a result of drunk or fatigued drivers, or any other circumstance where a car is traveling in the wrong direction.
 About 2 percent of collisions in the U.S. are head-on crashes, but they account for a high number of fatalities because of the speed and intensity involved.

 A rollover accident occurs when a vehicle overturns or flips over to the side.
 Vehicles such as SUVs or light trucks are more prone to rolling over because of their high center of gravity and narrow track width.
 The NHTSA estimates that about 25 percent of all traffic accident fatalities in the nation are rollovers.
 Defective vehicles or defective design can contribute markedly to the severity of injuries sustained in or the likelihood of fatalities from these incidents.

-The NHTSA estimates that about 16 percent of all accidents are single car or runoff accidents when a vehicle goes out of control and leaves the roadway.
+The NHTSA estimates that about 16 percent of all accidents are a single car or runoff accidents when a vehicle goes out of control and leaves the roadway.
 This can happen for a variety of reasons including driver error, speeding, vehicle defects, the negligence of another driver, or due to a dangerous roadway.

 Regardless of the type of accident in which you have been involved, please remember that if you have been seriously injured as a result of someone else’s negligence, you may be able to seek compensation.
 Injured victims can recover damages to cover medical expenses, loss of earnings, the cost of hospitalization, medication, surgeries, and rehabilitative treatments among others.